Tenor Jonas Budris is a versatile soloist and ensemble musician, engaging new works and early music with equal passion.

 Mr. Budris is a featured soloist in Boston Baroque‘s Grammy-nominated recording of Monteverdi’s opera Il ritorno d’Ulisse in patria, and sang in Blue Heron‘s album “Music from the Peterhouse Partbooks, Vol. 5” which received the 2018 Gramophone Award for Early Music.

 On the opera stage, he has performed principal and supporting roles with Opera Boston, OperaHub, Guerilla Opera, and Odyssey Opera, originating such roles as John in Giver of Light and the title role of Chrononhotonthologos.

-Mr. Budris is a 2013-14 Lorraine Hunt Lieberson Felllow at Emmanuel Music, where he performs regularly in the Bach Cantata and evening concert series.
+Mr. Budris recently made his debut at the Carmel Bach Festival, where he was the 2018 Tenor Vocal Fellow for the Virginia Best Adams Vocal Masterclass.
+He is a Lorraine Hunt Lieberson Fellow with Emmanuel Music, where he has performed regularly in their Bach Cantata and evening concert series.